lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/slack-channel-usage.rst

 Additionally, this limits the number of simultaneous lines of communication that summit personnel are expected to monitor during their shifts.

 To better communicate the expectations for each of the roles, and demonstrating the information flow, the list of required Slack channels have been categorized into Tiers.
-We use the "summit" prefix for channels that are tightly coupled to summit operations.

 - **Tier 0:** Real-time information that the applicable roles are always monitoring and are expected to immediately react to (when on shift and interacting with summit systems).
   Responding to a message may result in a loss of sky time, which is acceptable.
   Communication in this area meant to be extremely curt.
   People providing urgent support are encouraged to do so via Zoom; not via Slack.
+  These channels are distinguished by their **#summit-** prefix.

 - **Tier 1:** Used for asynchronous information communication regarding the state of summit systems.
   These channels are telescope or subsystem specific, do not require immediate response, and are passively monitored by on-shift observers.
 These include subsystem topic "worklog" channels.
   It is primarily used for communication between summit personnel and externally **requested** support.
+  These channels are often distinguished by their **#-worklog** or **#-support** suffix.

 - **Tier 2:** General discussion channels whose information and/or contents are not time critical operation of the observatory at night.
   The shift managers monitor these channels to relay any pertinent information between external support and the summit teams.
-These channels have much fewer restrictions on who can participate, useful for the braoder team to contribute information they think might be important to summit operations, which can then be filtered to the summit crew.
+These channels have much fewer restrictions on who can participate, useful for the broader team to contribute information they think might be important to summit operations, which can then be filtered to the summit crew.

 - **Tier 3:** Channels not directly associated with current summit activities.
   These are channels for collaborative work, which make up the high majority of Slack channels.